-The Academy of Therapeutic Injection, was established to provide education in injection therapy to Naturopathic Doctors (ND's).
+The Academy of Therapeutic Injection, Alternative health, was established to provide education in injection therapy to Naturopathic Doctors (ND's).
 Now TNI serves all types of physicians with a training program in interventional pain management in accord with naturopathic principles, as well as workshops in diagnostic musculoskeletal ultrasound, biofeedback, and ultrasound procedure guidance.
+Personalized Wedding Gift.

 The TNI training program provides in-depth training in tissue regeneration procedures – a variety of methods which regenerate injured and degenerated ligament, tendon, fascia, cartilage, bone, nerve and dermal tissue.
 Repair of these connective tissues, particularly the reinforcement of lax ligaments, has long been a crucial missing link in the treatment of musculoskeletal pain and disability, and the enhancement of athletic performance.
 Tissue regeneration procedures taught in this training program include PRP or platelet-rich plasma therapy, the injection of a number of other growth factor recruiting medicines, and tissue repair stimulation via mechanical needle manipulation such as tenotomy and fasciotomy.
 Our faculty finds repairing, rebuilding, regenerating tissue to be a permanent solution to pain, and a treasured core of our curriculum and of our practices.
 Tissue regeneration procedures exemplify several naturopathic principles, safely working with nature to permanently reverse the causes of pain and impairment.
 Tissue regeneration procedures represent a paradigm shift in interventional pain management and sports medicine.
 Tissue regeneration will be the largest focus of this training program.